-Felicity Aston MBE is the first woman in the world to ski across Antarctica alone.
+Felicity Aston MBE is a polar explorer and the first woman in the world to ski across Antarctica alone.

 The 1744km, 59-day journey completed in January 2012 also made her the first person in the world to do so purely by muscle power without the aid of kites or machines.

 In 2009 Fiona led the 38-day, 911km Kaspersky Lab Commonwealth Antarctic Expedition, the largest and most international women’s team ever to ski to the South Pole.